Anthropoid ceramic coffins: Burials

 There were burials containing anthropoid ceramic coffins excavated at the sites of Deir el-Balah and Beth Shean predominantly, however there were coffins found in smaller numbers at Lachish, Tell el-Far’ah, Sahab, and the Jezreel Valley.
-Many of the excavated anthropoid ceramic coffins from Deir el-Balah were buried in similar ritual contexts dating from the 14th-11th centuries BCE.
+Many of the excavated anthropoid ceramic coffins from Deir el-Balah were buried in similar ritual contexts dating from the 14th-11th centuries BC.
 The coffins were cut into a foundation of Kurkar (sandstone) or hamrah (red sand) and lined with rough stones and oriented to the west.
 The coffins at Deir el-Balah were marked with large pithoi at the head of the burial with dipper jugs inside and bowls on top serving as lids, these deposits served as the grave markers.
 At Deir el-Balah the coffins typically contained more than one individual and contained up to four people in some cases.
 At Beth Shean the coffins were placed into rock cut tombs also facing the west from the same time period as Deir el-Balah.
 The northern cemetery at Beth Shean contained roughly fifty coffins with surviving face lids.
 These graves had been disturbed in antiquity and the amount of information left was sparse.
 The coffins from Beth Shean were unique and were adorned with headdresses, which some have suggested to mean they are of Philistine origin.
-At Lachish and Tell el-Far’ah the several rock cut tombs found there containing anthropoid ceramic coffins date from a later period, 12th–10th centuries BCE, and are mostly associated with Philistine offerings.
+At Lachish and Tell el-Far’ah the several rock cut tombs found there containing anthropoid ceramic coffins date from a later period, 12th–10th centuries BC, and are mostly associated with Philistine offerings.